itf/6s092/courses/IAP19/PS/PS24/content.md

 </question>

 <question pythonliteral>
 csq_prompt = "We perform an iteration of Dijkstra's (we run `del_min`, relax all of the outgoing edges from that node, and then perform `dec_key` for each of those vertices).
 What does the priority queue look like now?
 Express your answer as a Python list, use the format from above.
-Use 'inf' if the distance estimate is $\\infty$" csq_soln = [(1, 'b'), (4, 'c'), (100, 'a'), ('inf', 'd')] csq_explanation = "We relax all of the outgoing edges from `s`, which are `(s,a)`, `(s,b)` and `(s,c)`."
+Use 'inf' if the distance estimate is $\\infty$. \n\n ." csq_soln = [(1, 'b'), (4, 'c'), (100, 'a'), ('inf', 'd')] csq_explanation = "We relax all of the outgoing edges from `s`, which are `(s,a)`, `(s,b)` and `(s,c)`."
 </question>